James Alphaeus

 Introduction

-James son of Alphaeus (Hebrew: Yaakov ben Halfai—Greek: Iakōbos ho tou Halphaiou) was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman district of Galilee.
-The writers of the New Testament only mentioned him four times, always listed with Jesus' eleven other apostles (Matt.
+James, son of Alphaeus (Hebrew: Yaakov ben Halfai / Greek: Iakōbos ho tou Halphaiou), was born around AD 3 in the Roman district of Galilee.
+The New Testament only mentions him four times, always in conjunction with the other eleven apostles (Matt.
 10:3; Mark 3:18; Luke 6:15; Acts 1:13).
-James may have been a brother or relative of Matthew of Capernaum, who was also called Levi son of Alphaeus, or coincidentally just had fathers with the same first name (Mark 2:14).
-He may have been the same James that John Mark called "the younger one" (Mark 15:40; Greek: Iakōbos tou mikrou).
-If so, Mary was the mother of James and his brother Joseph (Matt.
+James may have been a relative of Matthew from Capernaum, also known as Levi, son of Alphaeus, or it could be a coincidence that their fathers shared the same name (Mark 2:14).
+Some sources refer to John Mark as calling him "the younger one" (Mark 15:40; Greek: Iakōbos tou mikrou, G2385 / G3398).
+If that is correct, Mary was the mother of James and his brother Joseph (Matt.
 27:56).
-The Greek phrase tou mikros can also mean "the less" or "the lesser."
-However, "James the younger" probably referred to Jesus' brother, James of Jerusalem, since the gospels list him with three brothers of his—Joseph, Simon, and Jude—with the same names (Matt.
+The Greek phrase tou mikros can mean "the smaller," "the lesser," or "the younger."
+Most likely, though, "James the younger" refers to James of Jerusalem, Jesus' brother, because the gospels list him alongside three brothers—Joseph, Simon, and Jude—each with the same name (Matt.
 13:55–56; Mark 6:3).

 Patristic Identification of James